Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 Warm-up Steps: 100

 # Key Applications
-Accessibility tools for visually impaired users Educational platforms and language learning applications Virtual assistants and automated customer service systems Media localization and content creation
+-Accessibility tools for visually impaired users -Educational platforms and language learning applications -Virtual assistants and automated customer service systems -Media localization and content creation
-Public announcements and navigation systems
+-Public announcements and navigation systems

 # Usage
 Use a Pipeline as a High-Level Helper